zylee3/final_project/script/readme_script.txt

 character = "Bob"
 text = "OK."

 7. When changing scene, adding event.
+The event stores the next scene and the next dialogue.
+Use the format [event.change_place_type_chapter] to name them.

 Baking.toml:
 name = "A Piece Of Cake"